IndraNurfa/AffShop/README.md

 npm install
 ```

-## Set Up Environment Variables:

-If necessary, edit variables in the PORT .env file.

 ## Start the API:

 Once the packages are installed and the environment variables are set, start the API server by running the following command: